 Click Send back to confirm.

-The form status returns to In Progress and the Collector can edit and resubmit the form.
-The Collector can view the rejection comments to understand what needs to be corrected.
+The form status returns to In Progress and the collector can edit and resubmit the form.
+The collector can view the rejection comments to understand what needs to be corrected.